hasura/engine-plugin-restified-endpoint/README.md

 GRAPHQL_SERVER_URL = "<GRAPHQL_SERVER_URL>"
 ```

-## Development
+## Development (Cloudflare wrangler)

-**Note**: We are using Cloudflare wrangler for local development and deployment.
-However, you can use any other tool for the same.
-You will have to modify the files accordingly.
+This plugin can be developed and deployed using Cloudflare wrangler.

 ### Local development